Back to insights

 1. They think the framework is the architecture

 Next.js gives you useful structure.
 Routing, rendering options, data fetching, layouts, API routes.
 That's helpful.
 It is not the same thing as a clean product architecture.
 I've seen teams on Next.js with business logic scattered across components, duplicated fetching, pages that know too much, and shared components that aren't really reusable.
 The framework gives you conventions.
-It cannot decide how your product should be organized.
+It doesn't decide your architecture.
 That part still comes from people making good decisions.

 2. They move the code, not the thinking